 When negotiating new contracts with publishers, in order to be competitive Dianomi may offer to pay a specified minimum guaranteed amount to the publisher.
-There are some publishers with whom Dianomi currently has provided a minimum guarantee.
+Dianomi currently provides a minimum guarantee to a small number of publishers.
 If Dianomi's performance under such contracts does not meet the minimum guarantee requirements, its profitability could be negatively impacted.
+Equally these guarantees could be subject to commercial negotiations resulting in changes to the financial profile of contracts.